srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_09-iot-hub-integration-with-azure-event-grid.md

     > **Note**: In the next step you will be adding the **DeviceCreated** sample event schema to the Request Body JSON Schema textbox.
 This sample, along with a couple of other event schema samples and some associated documentation, can be found at the following link for those who want to learn more: [Azure Event Grid event schema for IoT Hub](https://docs.microsoft.com/en-us/azure/event-grid/event-schema-iot-hub).

-1. Use a copy-and-paste operation to add the following sample JSON to the Request Body JSON Schema textbox, and then click **Done**.
+1. Use a copy-and-paste operation to add the following sample JSON to the **Enter or paste a sample JSON payload.** textbox, and then click **Done**.

     ```json
     [{